cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 tags: [c, javascript, scala, higher order functions]
 ---

-I find higher order functions as one of the key properties of functional programming languages, as they are enabling functions to be first class citizens in a language.
+I find higher order functions as one of the key properties of functional programming languages, as they are enabling functions to be first class values in a language.
 Per [definition](https://en.wikipedia.org/wiki/Higher-order_function) every function that takes functions as arguments and/or returns functions as results is a higher order function.

 <!--break-->